Guides

 Copy to clipboard

-Internally, flux will expand the above into the full assembly of
+Internally, flux will expand the above into the full assembly of field, label, input, and error components.

 This way you can keep syntax short and concise, but still have the ability to fully customize things if you'd like to use the full longform syntax.